awslabs/aws-well-architected-labs/content/Sustainability/200_Labs/200_different_datasets_and_their_use_case/Module_1/3_explore_your_data.md

 **3.9.** Wait for the crawler to finish crawling your dataset stored on Amazon S3.
 Once it’s finished, you should be able to see a new table on Glue Data Catalog, under the database you created `database-module-1-lab`.
 ![table](/Sustainability/200_different_datasets_and_their_use_case/Module_1/Images/8_9_database.png)

-Clicking on your new table name you can see details about our dataset including location (the S3 bucket where it’s stored) and its schema.
+Clicking on your new table name you can see details about your dataset including location (the S3 bucket where it’s stored) and its schema.
 ![table details](/Sustainability/200_different_datasets_and_their_use_case/Module_1/Images/8_9_table_details.png)

 Let's convert this dataset to Parquet and check the differences.